Zenith Model 12-S-471 Console Radio (1940)

 Electronic Restoration

-Cleaning involved getting all the dust and grime off the chassis, spraying DeOxit electronic cleaner inside all controls, and lubricating moving parts such as the tuner drive and dial-changing mechanism.
+Cleaning involved removing dust and grime from the chassis, using DeOxit electronic cleaner on the controls, and lubricating moving parts such as the tuner drive and band-changing mechanism.

 Tube Type Function